Skip to main content

 Configure the Connection

-• Database: Enter the Oracle database SID (e.g., xe)
+• Database: The Oracle database SID to connect to (e.g., xe)

 On-prem enabled: this connection can be configured to connect to an on-prem resource on a private network.
 Learn more.